Confused by sunscreen recommendations? Need yours to be methylisothiazolinone free? Here’s the lowdown — and a list of safe brands.

-High-tolerance skincare products for those with sensitive skin – free from not only the isothiazolinone preservatives, but fragrances, dyes / colors, parabens and other preservatives.
+High-tolerance skincare products for those with sensitive skin — free from not only the isothiazolinone preservatives, but fragrances, dyes / colors, parabens and other preservatives.
 Offer a quartet of high-spectrum sunscreen products, including a lip protector.
-Browse on Amazon US, or find it in these stores.
-In Australia, try Fishpond.
+Browse on Amazon US, or in Australia, try Fishpond.

 World Organics (New Zealand)

 A pair of broad spectrum SPF30 products in the River Veda brand from a wholly MI-free company.
 (Deliver internationally.)

 At least one product — Aveeno Positively Radiant CC Cream Broad Spectrum SPF 30 — contains MI.
 Be alert for others.

 Both by the same company — Edgewell.
 Told us via their Hawaiian Tropic Facebook page that: ” Because of scientific information suggesting that the use of MIT may lead to the induction of contact allergy, Edgewell has discontinued the use of MIT globally.
 As of March 2017 all Banana Boat products being produced will be MIT free, and we plan to have all MIT products completely phased out of market by October 2017.”
 When queried whether this applied to Hawaiian Tropic the baffling reply was: “We cannot speak for Hawaiian Tropic”.
 Proceed with caution.

 Not checked and no response to our query, but it seems some do and some don’t contain MI.
 There’s an example in this thread on Facebook.

 “We do not have prepared information for the ingredient information you requested for our entire product line”.
 Check labels.

 No response to our query, but some (not all) of their sun products do contain MI.
 Here’s their Sensitive Skin Sunscreen SPF60+ and here’s their Age Shield Oil Free Sunscreen 110 — in both of which MI lurk.